Mathematics - BSc

 Graduates of the mathematics program will be able to:

-Apply their knowledge in modern industry or teaching, or secure acceptance in high-quality graduate programs in mathematics and other fields such as the field of quantitative/mathematical finance, mathematical computing, statistics and actuarial science
+Apply their knowledge in the modern industry or teaching, or secure acceptance in high-quality graduate programs in mathematics and other fields such as the field of quantitative/mathematical finance, mathematical computing, statistics, and actuarial science

 Communicate effectively both orally and in writing

 Exhibit ethical and professional behavior

 Formulate and analyze mathematical and statistical problems, precisely define the key terms, and draw clear and reasonable conclusions